hariharansr2004/Java-Cheat-Sheet/README.md

 ## Interview Question: When Do You Need a `super` Keyword?

-- Whenever a derived class inherits the features of a base class, there is a chance that base class features are similar to derived class features, resulting in ambiguity for the JVM.
+- Whenever a sub class inherits the features of a super class, there is a chance that super class features are similar to derived sub features, resulting in ambiguity for the JVM.
 The `super` keyword must be used to distinguish between base class features and derived class features.

 ## Can We Use Both `this()` and `super()` in the Same Constructor?